sirius-ms/sirius-docs.github.io/docs/_pages/admins.md

 To ensure that SIRIUS functions correctly, three main servers need to be accessible
 - **Login Server:** `https://auth0.bright-giant.com`
 - **License Server:** `https://gate.bright-giant.com`
-- **Web Service:** The URL for the web service varies depending on your [subscription type]({{"/account-and-license" | relative_url }}) and will be provided as part of your access token after logging in.
+- **Application Server:** The URL for the _SIRIUS Web Services_ varies depending on your [subscription type]({{"/account-and-license" | relative_url }}) and will be provided as part of your access token after logging in.
 It will be displayed in the connection check panel if a valid license is detected after login.
   - **Academic subscription (FSU Jena):** `https://www.csi-fingerid.uni-jena.de`
   - **Commercial subscriptions (Bright Giant GmbH):** `https://csi.bright-giant.com`
   - **Dedicated hosting subscription:** `<companyname>.csi.bright-giant.com`